 Health systems can use PatientSphere to design patient experiences aimed at helping patients adhere to courses of treatment, learn about their health, track medications or give consent for certain information to be shared among providers.

 Health insurers can use the platform to incentivize healthy behaviors among their members, and researchers and pharmaceutical companies can create modules aimed at finding participants in clinical trials and increase adherence and retention rates.

 Any type of chatbot can be rapidly developed on OHN chatbot platform.
 Conversations with patients can be captured and integrated into EMR/EHR if needed.

-Medications Adherence module enables patients to setup reminders to refill, take meds.
+Medication Adherence module enables patients to configure reminders to refill and take their medications.
 Medications can be added by patients, caregivers or nurses.
-Escalation messages can be setup if there are indications of patients not taking their medications as prescribed.
+Escalation messages can be setup if system determines that patients are not taking their medications as prescribed.

 A Diary screen asks patients to report how they feel daily, gathering data on diet, appetite, physical activity, sleep, and other relevant variables.